lmgmiranda/data-analyst-take-home-test/README.md

 Then, all variables defined in `.env` are available as environment variables.

-Just call them by their name, as in the example below:
+To use environment variables, call them by their name as in the example below:

 ```python
 conn = 'mysql+pymysql'